Jeremy Faust, Music Director

 Iris Chan, Assistant Music Director & Rehearsal Pianist

 A versatile pianist, harpsichordist, and organist, Iris Chan is enthusiastic about sharing the joy of music with those around her.
 She began playing piano at the age of 5 and studied piano performance & music theory at the Bryn Mawr Conservatory of Music with Marcantonio Barone.
 Iris earned her Bachelor of Arts from Swarthmore College, where she studied Biology and English Literature and was the recipient of the Department of Music’s James D. Freeman Scholarship.
 She performed regularly as a collaborative pianist with the Swarthmore College Choirs, appeared as soloist with the Lab Orchestra, and was an active chamber musician in various opera productions.

 Iris has a particular interest in vocal music and social justice in the arts.
 Passionate about bringing live music to the community, she has organized outreach concerts at hospitals, nursing homes, and inner-city schools throughout Philadelphia.
 She joined the Longwood Chorus at its founding and is grateful to continue sharing music with patients and community members in Boston.
-Currently, Iris is a third-year medical student at Tufts and is interested in addressing language/literacy barriers and social determinants within health care.
+Currently, Iris is a fourth-year medical student at Tufts and is interested in addressing language/literacy barriers and social determinants within health care.
 Outside of music, you can find her solving crosswords or exploring the outdoors through cycling and photography.